Grammar Info

 Babies are cute, but from a parent's point of view there are hardships as well.

-From the point of view of an interpreter, I think that the Tohoku accent is rather troublesome.
+From the point of view of that person, I imagine that he hates my success...

 • Get more example sentences!